How much is a million gallon tank?

 FITTINGS AND APPURTENANCES:

-ANSI 150# Flanges, Victaulic Groove Steel Flanges, Stainless Steel Threaded Flanges, OSHA caged exterior ladders, interior ladders, Site Gauges, Screened Vents, Frost Free Vents, immersion heaters, temp switches, etc. See link to drawings.
+Our tanks come equipped with ANSI 150# Flanges, Victaulic Groove Steel Flanges, and Stainless Steel Threaded Flanges, alongside OSHA compliant ladders, gauges, vents, immersion heaters, and temperature switches.
+See link to drawings.

 INSULATION:

-Interior polyiso insulation is installed inside the tank between the steel wall and a flexible membrane liner system.
-Elongated steel flanges are sized to fit the insulation.
-Immersion heaters can be installed as per NFPA22.
+Interior polyiso insulation fits snugly between the steel walls and the flexible membrane liner.
+Elongated steel flanges are modified accordingly to accommodate this insulation.
+Immersion heaters can also be installed per NFPA22 standards.

 LINERS: